verhovsky/books-futures-explained/src/introduction.md

 A special thanks to [jonhoo](https://twitter.com/jonhoo) who was kind enough to give me some valuable feedback on a very early draft of this book.
-He has not read the finished product, but a thanks is definitely due.
+He has not read the finished product, but a big thanks is definitely due.

 [mdbook]: https://github.com/rust-lang/mdBook
 [book_repo]: https://github.com/cfsamson/books-futures-explained